JCSDA-internal/docker/README.md

 # README #

-The repository includes the building system for common libraries used by NWP models, such as WRF, GSI etc.
+The repository includes the building system for common libraries used by NWP models, such as WRF, GSI, MPAS, FV3 etc.

 ### What is this repository for? ###